pmmmwh/react-refresh-webpack-plugin/README.md

 ```

 > **:memo: Note**:
-> `webpack-plugin-server` officially only supports Webpack 4.
+> `webpack-plugin-serve` officially only supports Webpack 4.

 </details>

-Then, add the `react-refresh/babel` plugin to your Babel configuration and add this plugin to your Webpack configuration.
+Then, add the `react-refresh/babel` plugin to your Babel configuration and this plugin to your Webpack configuration.

 ```js
 const ReactRefreshWebpackPlugin = require('@pmmmwh/react-refresh-webpack-plugin');